ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 3. **Summation:** Using an adder to add the two partial products obtained from compression, the final product is obtained.

 Radix-4 Booth encoding algorithm is used to generate partial products.
 The Wallace tree structure allows for the compression of the partial products, and a CLA adder adds the two partial products output from the tree structure to obtain the final product.
-The principles of Booth radix-4 algorithm and the Wallace tree scheme are briefly introduced below.
+The principles of Booth radix-4 algorithm and the Wallace tree scheme with final adder are briefly introduced below.

 ### Radix-4 Booth Encoder and Decoder